 Time: 30 minutes

-Method: Chop potatoes into small cubes and boil.
+For the filling: Chop potatoes into small cubes and boil.
 Fry mustard seeds (until they pop), cumin seeds and turmeric.
 Once potatoes are boiled add them into the spices and fry until golden.

-For the salsa, heat chopped tomatoes on the hob.
+For the salsa: heat chopped tomatoes on the hob.
 Add spinach and coriander.